Winter in Dubai – Why Winter is the Best Time of Year to Visit Dubai

 When you think of Dubai as a holiday spot, sun and sand are probably what first come to mind.
 You picture yourself working on your tan on the beach all day, punctuated by dips in the Arabian Sea.
 Yet summer in Dubai, indeed, right across the Arabian Peninsula, in Oman, Qatar and Kuwait, is unbearably hot and humid.
 You’ll feel like you’re baking in an oven.

 Winter, by contrast, is bliss.
-Winter in Dubai – from late December through to March (technically, although things are starting to warm up then) – is the best time to visit this cosmopolitan Middle East destination and here’s why.
+Winter in Dubai – from December through to March (technically, although things are starting to warm up in March) – is the best time to visit this cosmopolitan Middle East destination and here’s why.
+And when you’re looking for accommodation, see our guide to the best hotels to stay in Dubai in winter.

 Winter in Dubai – Why Winter is the Best Time of Year to Visit Dubai